 The landlords who report rent payments through Landlord Credit Bureau currently are enjoying a 36% decrease in delinquencies.

 By virtue of managing more conscientious tenants, that also translates into fewer instances of property damage.

 What is Landlord Credit Bureau?

-Landlord Credit Bureau is a credit reporting agency that specializes in reporting rent payments.
-Through a partnership with Equifax, rent payment history provided to LCB each month is associated with the tenant’s consumer credit report.
+Landlord Credit Bureau is a credit Reporting Agency that specializes in reporting rent payments.
+Rent payment history provided to LCB each month is associated with the tenant’s consumer credit report with Equifax.
 By providing a turnkey, user-friendly platform specially designed for landlords, LCB makes the process of reporting rent both seamless and affordable.
 LCB is committed to helping landlords minimize income loss while rewarding responsible tenants by assisting them in gaining the credit they deserve.

 The Tenant Record

 Along with building credit, tenants whose rent payment history is reported can earn a positive Tenant Record through Landlord Credit Bureau.